Today’s quilt block is a variation of the Jacob’s Ladder block. I am working on a baby quilt and thought this would be a fun quilt block to use.

 I know many quilters do not like to mix batiks with regular quilting fabrics but honestly……I do it all the time and never have a problem.
 I am even a big fan of using muslin with my batiks.
 Lets face it, quilt fabrics are expensive.
 When I use muslin I choose a premium brand.

-AccuQuilt GO! cutter and dies for 90% of my half square triangle cutting.
+Normally directions for the half square triangle blocks would read: Cut 4 7/8″ squares and then cut diagonally.
+Personally I use my AccuQuilt GO! cutting machine and dies for 90% of my half square triangle cutting.
+You get accurate cuts in no time at all this way.
 The AccuQuilt GO!
-8″ Qube set of eight dies includes a 4″ finished half square triangle die which I use over and over.
+8″ Qube set of eight dies includes a 4″ finished half square triangle die which works for this die.

 If I do use my rotary cutter (like I did for this block I will usually cut my blocks a little bigger – round it up to an even 5 inches.